Your browser does not support JavaScript!

 Petro-chemicals

-Synthetic Fibres, also known as man-made fibres or synthetic textiles are engineered to have specific properties, making them suitable for various applications in the textile industry.
+SYNTHETIC FIBRES, also known as man-made fibres or synthetic textiles are engineered to have specific properties, making them suitable for various applications in the textile industry.
 They are designed to imitate or enhance the characteristics of natural fibres like cotton, silk, or wool, while offering distinct advantages.
-Key characteristics of synthetic fibres include:
+Key characteristics of SYNTHETIC FIBRES include:

 • They are not derived from natural sources like plants or animals instead, they are created by polymerizing synthetic materials derived from petrochemicals or other raw materials.